LevSelector.com New York

 in favor of new hard and expensive solutions.

 Please note, that managers are NOT stupid.
-They are doing the right political move in order to survive in the organization, get more people under them, get promoted, increase visibility and weight of their department, etc. Yes, they are doing the right thing !
-This right thing may be not the best thing for the organization or the product - but managers will never say this.
-Instead they will write documents striving to prove that they are working in the best interests of the organization.
+They are doing the right political move in order to survive in the organization, get more people under them, get promoted, increase visibility and weight of their department, etc.

 Quite natural consequence of this law is that in spite of trashing millions of dollars, managers usually don't lose their jobs.
-On the contrary - they usually get promoted, and receive more resources (people and money) to continue their work.
+On the contrary, they usually get promoted, and receive more resources (people and money) to continue their work.

 Practical advice: